A revisit to scalar dark matter with radiative corrections: Constraints

-In the absence of any mixing between $h$ and the $\mathbb{Z}_2$ odd scalars, the tree level couplings of $h$ with fermions and gauge bosons remain unaltered with respect to their SM values.
-However, the IDM still confronts data on Higgs signal strengths through a modified $h\g\g$ effective coupling, which now carries the effect of $H^+$ in the loop.
-In other words, ensuring $\mu_{\g\g}$ to lie within the experimental uncertainties, implies that the analysis respects the latest combined signal strength at 7 + 8 TeV from ATLAS and CMS~\cite{Khachatryan:2016vau}, \textit{viz.},
+In the absence of any mixing between $h$ and the $\mathbb{Z}_2$ odd scalars, the tree level couplings of $h$ with the fermions and gauge bosons remain unaltered with respect to their SM values.
+This implies that the production cross sections of $h$ at the LHC in case of the IDM do not change \emph{w.r.t.} the corresponding SM values.
+And in case of an unaltered $h$-production cross section, the signal strength in the diphoton channel becomes $R_{\g \g} = \frac{\Gamma_{h \to \g \g}^{\text{IDM}}}{\Gamma_{h \to \g \g}^{\text{SM}}}$.
+The charged Higgs $H^+$ coming from the inert doublet leads to an additional one-loop term in the $h \to \g \g $ amplitude~\cite{Swiezewska:2012eh}.
+That is,